-At the helm has been Katie Swenson – a nationally recognized design leader, researcher, writer and educator.
-Under her leadership, Swenson has recruited and mentored 52 fellows who have gone on to be the next generation of leaders in architecture and community development.
-The Enterprise Rose Fellowship has been showcased at Museum of Modern Art, the Cooper-Hewitt National Design Museum, the New York Center for Architecture and the National Building Museum and recognized by the American Institute of Architects for its groundbreaking work.
+The Rose Fellowship partners emerging architectural designers and cultural practitioners with local community development organizations to facilitate an inclusive approach to development resulting in sustainable and affordable communities.
+During the process, she managed and nurtured hundreds of diverse design leaders.
+Under her leadership, the prestigious community development-focused fellowship quadrupled in size.
+The Enterprise Rose Fellowship work was showcased at the Museum of Modern Art, the Cooper-Hewitt National Design Museum, the New York Center for Architecture, and the National Building Museum and recognized by the American Institute of Architects for its groundbreaking work.

 We had a chance to talk to Katie on Social Design Insights about both the Rose Fellowship and her research.
 Have a listen at the link below.